haashemi/exp-vector-overflow/README.md

 These issues will only happen if your src image is an `image.Uniform` and your dst image is one of `image.RGBA` or `image.RGBA`.

-They will still draw normally if your `r`'s (second Draw method's parameter) `Min` and `Max` are within the dst's range.
+They will still draw normally if your `r`'s (second Draw method's parameter) `Min` and `Max` are within the `dst`'s range.
 But things start to happen if `r` isn't in the `dst`'s range, as you can see in the [test cases](#test-cases).

 ## Why these happens?

 Both `image.RGBA` as `image.Alpha` have their own specific implementations for `image.Uniform` images as source.
 You can find them [here](https://cs.opensource.google/go/x/image/+/master:vector/vector.go;l=272;drc=cff245a6509b8c4de022d0d5b9037c503c5989d6).

-I've done all of my researches over `image.RGBA`, so here's a detailed description. (most of the thing are same for `image.Alpha` too)
+I've done all of my researches over `image.RGBA`, so here's a detailed description.
+(The same goes for `image.Alpha` too)

-When we call the `Draw` method with an `image.RGBA` as dst and an `image.Uniform` as src, if we assume your `DrawOp` is `draw.Over`, it will draw the vector with the `rasterizeDstRGBASrcUniformOpOver` method. (which is usually `rasterizeOpOver` for other image types.)
+When we call the `Draw` method with an `image.RGBA` as dst and an `image.Uniform` as src, if we assume your `DrawOp` is `draw.Over`, it will draw the vector using `rasterizeDstRGBASrcUniformOpOver` method. (which is usually `rasterizeOpOver` for other image types.)
 And this method does not depend on what `image.RGBA` actually provides; it will access and write the pixels manually by itself.
 Here's its code at the time of writing this:

 ```go
 func (z *Rasterizer) rasterizeDstRGBASrcUniformOpOver(dst *image.RGBA, r image.Rectangle, sr, sg, sb, sa uint32) {